ShreyaThapa/v2-ach-api-docs/source/includes/_customers.md

 # Customers

-A Customer represents an individual or business with whom you intend to transact with and is programmatically created and managed by a Dwolla account via the API.
-In order for a Dwolla `Account` to create and manage Customers, an OAuth access token with the `ManageCustomers` OAuth scope is required.
+A Customer represents an individual or business with whom you intend to transact with and is programmatically created and managed by a Dwolla [account](#accounts) via the API.
+In order for a Dwolla `Account` to create and manage Customers, an application must obtain permission from Dwolla before being enabled in production.

 <ol class="alerts">
     <li class="alert icon-alert-info">This section outlines functionality for [the Access API](https://www.dwolla.com/access-api), a premium product that only approved partners may access in production.
 To learn more about entering into an Access API agreement, please [contact Sales](https://www.dwolla.com/contact?b=apidocs).</li>